Jug-Vale/certificates/certificate-generator/README.md

 ~~~
 1,"The big IT conf",Antonio Camara,antonio@email.com,true
 ~~~
 Once a CSV file is correctly configured it is required to load it.
-The following REST call should load the configured CSV file:
+The app can be loaded automatically if the system property `certificate.startup.fetch` is set to *true* and `certificate.startup.fetcher.name` is set to CSV.

+If It is also possible to load data after the server has started using the following REST call:
 ~~~
+curl -X POST "{HOST}/conference-data-fetchers/CSV" -H "accept: application/json"
 ~~~

 The app works generating certificates based on a SVG file.
 The SVG file must have identified which field will hold the attendee name and the certificate id.